 Medical Student Research Opportunities

 The FSU College of Medicine encourages medical students at all levels to seek research opportunities that will enhance their experiences and develop and refine their scientific and clinical interests.
-The Department of Geriatrics faculty also mentor students for research through the Charles R. Mathews Geriatrics Education and Research Scholarships.

 For students wishing to participate in a research project during their clinical years (M3/4) at the regional campuses, Research in the Clinical Years has been developed to help you navigate the research process.